graph90/private-ai-companion/README.md

 # Private Ai Companion
-A self-hosted, uncensored AI companion built with Flask and LangChain — private, customizable, and runs on your own machine.
+A self-hosted, uncensored AI companion built with Flask and LangChain.
+Private, customizable, and runs on your own machine.

 ![AI Companion Chat](screenshot.png)
 ## 🌟 Features